-But, if anything, just because superstars make a lot doesn’t mean its worth it to employ them — I mean, come on, is Brad Pitt really worth that asking price?
-Of course:
+But, just because superstars make a lot more doesn’t mean its worth it to employ them — after all, is Brad Pitt really worth his asking price?

 On average, movies that have big names starring in them make more money at the box office than movies that do not.

-Arthur S. De Vany’s study found that, when controlling for budget size, G vs PG rating, the number of theaters the film opened in, whether it is a sequel, and other factors which may impact box office take-in, that
+One study by Arthur S. De Vany found that, when controlling for factors like budget, rating, the number of theaters the film opened in, and whether a given movie is a sequel or not, that:

 Looking across a sample of more than 2,000 movies exhibited between 1985 and 1996, they found that only seven actors and actresses — Tom Hanks, Michelle Pfeiffer, Sandra Bullock, Jodie Foster, Jim Carrey, Barbra Streisand and Robin Williams — had a positive impact on the box office, mostly in the first few weeks of a film’s release.
 In the same study, two directors, Steven Spielberg and Oliver Stone also pushed up a movie’s revenue.
 But Winona Ryder, Sharon Stone and Val Kilmer were associated with a smaller box-office revenue.
 No other star had any statistically significant impact at all.

-Thus, turning the original causality relationship (that stars make a movie) on its head … or does it?
+Thus, turning the original causality relationship (that stars make a movie) on its head.

-So, if the returns to hiring stars are so low, why bother?
-Why hasn’t the wonder of capitalism and efficient markets figured this out?
+This begs the question: if the returns to hiring stars are so low, why bother?
+Why hasn’t capitalism figured this out?
 One suggestion by Jehoshua Eliashberg, a Wharton professor: